Big Timber Garden

 The design is about large subtle gestures—a nod to the site’s expansive and dynamic skies, undulating topography, and history of water inundation … Read More

 The design is about large subtle gestures—a nod to the site’s expansive and dynamic skies, undulating topography, and history of water inundation.
-The Client asked Raymond to site his future home on high ground on a bluff overlooking the “Crazies” mountain range, a stone’s throw away from a rattlesnake den and surrounded by a Prairie Dog town.
+The client asked Jungles to site his future home on high ground on a bluff overlooking the “Crazies” mountain range, a stone’s throw away from a rattlesnake den, and surrounded by a Prairie Dog town.

 After further consideration, the house was sited on lower ground in a river plain.
-Raymond was tasked with developing the vehicular entry sequence from the highway.
-The Client’s land between the highway and the home consisted of farming fields.
-Raymond created a meandering, processional entrance along the periphery of the fields and substantially graded the entry road to lead visitors down and through the landscape.
+Jungles was tasked with developing the vehicular entry sequence from the highway.
+The client’s land between the highway and the home consisted of farming fields.
+He created a meandering, processional entrance along the periphery of the fields and substantially graded the entry road to lead visitors down and through the landscape.
 There is a gradual discovery of the site with strategic turns that lengthen viewsheds to the surrounding natural focal points.

-The Client wanted his property to be a fun family retreat to relax and enjoy the outdoors.
+The client wanted his property to be a fun family retreat to relax and enjoy the outdoors.
 An elevated terrace cantilevers out over the main pond, complete with a fire element and ample seating.
-Raymond used smaller stone slabs for the terrace work around the home, with scaled drawings of the individual stones keyed to a plan.
+Jungles used smaller stone slabs for the terrace work around the home, with scaled drawings of the individual stones keyed to a plan.

 Streams now link the ponds by a series of small cascades.
 Riparian plantings along the pond’s banks were installed in sod-like panels and disturbed areas were regenerated with native species.
 The meadow matrix can be mowed down as desired, to create a sense of impermanence and a sense of mystery as one meanders through shifting pathways.